robfairh/arfc.github.io/_posts/2016-08-16-new-arfc-members.markdown

 ---

-As the first semester of the ARFC group begins this fall, I'm excited to announce that that a number of researchers will join the group.
+As the first semester of the ARFC group begins this fall, I'm excited to announce that a number of researchers will join the group.

 Alexander Lindsay will be joining us a postdoctoral scholar.
 He received his undergraduate degree in Chemical Engineering from the University of Washington